 Advocating for loved ones

 Money is necessary, but families can also advocate for their elderly loved ones.
 It is essential to hold all facilities accountable for the residents’ well-being, regardless of what they pay.
-Those with questions or concerns may want to talk to an attorney who handles elder abuse cases to determine how to protect these vulnerable loved ones better.
+Those with questions or concerns may want to talk to an attorney who handles nursing home abuse and neglect cases to determine how to protect these vulnerable loved ones better.